Child and Adult Safeguarding

 Prevention

 As leaders within the Church it is important that we do what we can to prevent abuse.
-It is important that we have in place certain practices surrounding the recruitment of volunteers to work with children and vulnerable adults in our Missional Communities.
+It is important that we have in place certain practices surrounding the recruitment of volunteers to work with children and vulnerable adults in our Missional Communities and Missional Households.

 There are now guidelines within the Elim Safeguarding Policy that outline what must be put in place before a volunteer starts in their role in working with children/vulnerable adults.